mongodb/specifications/source/client-side-encryption/tests/README.md

 > [!NOTE]
 > MongoDB Server 8.0 introduced a backwards breaking change to the Queryable Encryption (QE) range protocol: QE Range
-> V2.
-Skip tests using `rangePreview` when using Server 8.0 or newer until DRIVERS-2767 is addressed.

 > [!NOTE]
 > MongoDB Server 7.0 introduced a backwards breaking change to the Queryable Encryption (QE) protocol: QEv2.
 > libmongocrypt 1.8.0 is configured to use the QEv2 protocol.